joshlang/Cosmogenesis/README.md

 I've considered moving them to be generated.
 If I do, it will be for one main reason:  The attributes only exist for code generation purposes.

+The initial decision to put them in the project may have been driven by my unfamiliarity with source generation.

 ### Testing?

 How should generated code be tested?
 Should I also generate unit testing code?
 But since that's code too, I'm pretty sure a testing stack overflow happens somewhere.